DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 - **Operability**: We should make it easy for operators to keep the system running smoothly.
 - **Simplicity**: We should make it easy for engineers to understand the system by reducing as much system complexity as possible.
-- **Evolvability**: We should make it easy for engineers to change the system in future, adapting it for unanticiapted use cases to match requirement changes.
+- **Evolvability**: We should make it easy for engineers to change the system in future, adapting it for unanticipated use cases to match requirement changes.

 ### Operability

-A good operations team is vital to keeping a system running smoothly.
-They are typically responsible for the following, and more:

-- Monitoring the telemetry of the system and restoring it if it enters a bad state.
-- Investigating the cause of problems, such as system failures or degraded performance.
-- Updating the system software and platforms, including security patches.
-- Establishing good practices and tools for deployment, such as configuration management.
-- Preserving knowledge about the system, to enable knowledge transfer as individual people join and leave the system's team.

 A system with good operability makes routine maintenance tasks easy, allowing the operations team to focus on higher-value contributions.
 We can achieve that by designing a system with: